stackmuncher/stm_server/README.md

 > APIGW -> Lambda *stm_inbox* proxy -> SQS Request Queue -> the locally run *stm_inbox* app -> SQS Response Queue -> Lambda *stm_inbox* proxy -> APIGW

 [main.rs](./src/main.rs) has sections of code annotated with `#[cfg(debug_assertions)]` to use *lambda-debug-proxy* feature in DEBUG mode or exclude it when built with `--release`.

+# Inbox Router Crate

+This Lambda app takes new submissions from the inbox in S3, checks the payload and moves them to the member's folder in S3.
+It does not update the member's profile.